drieda/QuizletMicromatchSolver/README.md

 Also note that Quizlet can't save a time less than 0.5s

 # This script was created for learning JavaScript only as a part of a coding challenge.
-I did NOT run the script in any game.
+I did NOT run the script on any card set.
 Neither Quizlet nor I support you to run the script on any card set.

 If you want to TEST the script please use ONLY the link I gave you above.